Lake Mead exposing more sunken relics

 LAS VEGAS (KLAS) – As Lake Mead continues to lose water more relics from the past are being exposed along the once underwater shoreline.

 As of 2 p.m.
-Monday, May 23 Lake Mead’s water level is 1,049.66 feet (above sea level).
-This is 179.34 feet below what’s called the ‘full pool,’ or the highest the water level can get because it is a man-made reservoir.
-According to the Bureau of Reclamation Lake Mead is only 30% full at this time.
+Monday, Lake Mead’s water level is 1,049.66 feet (above sea level).
+This is 179.34 feet below what’s called the “full pool,” or the highest the water level can get because it is a man-made reservoir.
+According to the Bureau of Reclamation, Lake Mead is only 30% full at this time.

 In other photographs, Pardee took pictures of at least three other boats and personal watercraft.